 - (b) The equilibria in (a) are two candidates; but what restrictions do we need on the belief system?
 There are two nontrivial information sets; the belief system can be summarized by probability α_1 assigned to the top node in the left information set of player 2 and probability α_2 assigned to the top node in the right information set of player 2.
 Now consider the two candidate pooling equilibria separately: - 1.
-In Nash equilibrium ((L, L), (u, d)), Bayesian consistency requires $\alpha_1 = \frac{9}{10}$.
-The right information set is reached with probability zero, so beliefs there are not restricted by Bayesian consistency.
-But the beliefs do have to be such that player 2 chooses a best response in that information set.
-The expected payoffs to actions u and d, given the belief α_2 , are respectively.
-Action d is a best response provided $0 \le \alpha_2 \le \frac{1}{2}$.
+In Nash equilibrium ((L, L), (u, d)), Bayesian consistency: - requires $\alpha_1 = \frac{9}{10}$. - imposes no restriction on α_2 , since the right information set of player 2 is reached with probability zero.